tsackton/taelgarverse/docs/campaigns/one-shots/into-the-chasm/into-the-chasm-episode-01.md

 ## Cast of Characters

-- [Kalima](<../../../people/sembarans/kalima.md>) (she/her, Zimka human): terrified Zimkovan survivor and the party's only clear guide to the maze.
+- [Kalima](<../../../people/sembarans/kalima.md>) (she/her, the Zimka human): terrified Zimkovan survivor and the party's only clear guide to the maze.
 - [Rala](<../../../people/pcs/other-pcs/into-the-chasm/rala.md>) (she/her, hawk beast): Jrain's bird companion, battered by the fall and sent to scout the snow chamber.
 - [Zeyfa](<../../../gods-and-religions/gods/kestavo/zeyfa.md>) (*ZAY-fah*;): cruel west wind and ruling power named over the labyrinth.
 - [Eidrikas](<../../../people/sembarans/eidrikas.md>) (*AYD-ree-kahs*; he/him): missing mystic and Ekko's mentor tied to the vanished expedition.